hannesduske/libusbtingo/README.md

 # 1. Building and installing the library
 ## 1.1 Requirements for Windows
-- CMake for Windows
+- CMake
 - MSVC Compiler
 - Windows SDK
 - Windows Driver Kit

+> Note:
+It is possible to use libusb on Windows platforms instead of the Windows API.
+This requires libusb to be installed.
+Refer to the [USE_WINAPI](#15-cmake-options) option for further details.

 ## 1.2 Requirements for Linux

-The USB device functionality is currently only implemented for Windows devices using the Windows API.
-A Linux variant is prepared but not implemented.
+- CMake
+- GCC/ Clang compiler
+- libusb-1.0-0

 ## 1.3 Building the library from source
-The library is built with a standard CMake workflow.
+The library is built with a standard CMake workflow which is identical for Windows and Linux.
 Use the following commands to build the library.
 ```
 mkdir libusbtingo/build